prak8/Disambiguation/README.md

 Usage instructions

-All of the starting files need to be placed in the same folder.
-These files include the training and testing data, an answer key text file to the test data, also the python script composed for the decision list and the scorer.
+All of the following files need to be placed in the same directory as the decision-list.py and scorer.py:
+  -  line-train.xml (training data)
+  -  line-test.xml (test data)
+  -  line-answers.txt (answer key)
 On the terminal or powershell, navigate to the directory where the file has been stored.
-Run all the files except the scorer in the initial command, with the output requested to a new text file.
-If successful initiated, an output should form in the directory, with the output of the decision list script.
-This output and the answer key can be used to run along with the scorer script to produce the confusion matrix for the accuracy.
+Execute the script by entering:
+    python decision-list.py line-train.xml line-test.xml my-decision-list.txt > my-line-answers.txt
+If the script is executed successfully, two output files will generate: my-decision-list.txt and my-line-answers.txt To execute with the scorer.py script, navigate to the same directory where the files are stored and enter the following:
+    python scorer.py my-line-answers.txt line-answers.txt
+If the script is executed successfully, the model accuracy percentage, the baseline accuracy percentage and the confusion matrix appear on the screen.

 ## Algorithm